UNICORE-EU/tools/unicore-docker-image/README.md

 ## Examples

-You can download the UCC commandline client from SourceForge and use it to access the endpoint(s) exposed by the container.
+You can download the [UCC commandline client](https://github.com/UNICORE-EU/commandline-client/releases) I and use it to access the endpoint(s) exposed by the container.